Fontbonne Hall Academy: Sports

 Fontbonne offers a wide variety of sports.
 The school is known for its outstanding basketball, softball, volleyball, and soccer teams who have been champions in their divisions for the last four years.
 Fontbonne also has a competitive cheerleading team.
 Four out of 10 students are on athletic teams that compete on the local and state levels.
+In addition, Fontbonne has tennis, swim, golf, lacrosse, and track teams.

 The first Fontbonne student was named to the All-New York City girls' volleyball team selection by MSG Varsity in 2013.